Application Plugin

-Each application plugin is a complete application, and the source code is placed in the {main project}/plugin directory.
+Each application plugin is a complete application, with the source code placed in the {main project}/plugin directory.

 plugin/